m00nyONE/PasswordGen/README.md

+//BUGGED - ONLY WORKS ON ARCH LINUX - SOME THINGS CRASHED

 # PasswordGen
 A simple & lightweight bash script to generate secure passwords in a given length and/or output them to a file.
 It uses the urandom device in your linux system to generate the passwords.
 It just greps characters out and joins them together.